apex-enterprise-patterns/fflib-apex-common/README.md

 The above allows the [existing sample application](https://github.com/financialforcedev/fflib-apex-common-samplecode) to support CRUD and FLS checking without any code changes!
 Which is one of the aims of this experiment, should Salesforce add **platform support** for this in the future we want to minimise changes to the framework code only.

-So far so good.... but both the Unit of Work and Domain layer require knowledge of which fields have been populated on the SObject passed to them.
-This is not as easy as you might think, see [fflib_SObjectDomain.resolvePopulatedFields](https://github.com/financialforcedev/fflib-apex-common/blob/fls-support-experiment/fflib/src/classes/fflib_SObjectDomain.cls#L258) method.
+So far so good.... but both the Unit of Work and Domain layer **require knowledge of which fields have been populated on the SObjects** passed to them.
+This is not as easy or straightforward as you might think, see [fflib_SObjectDomain.resolvePopulatedFields](https://github.com/financialforcedev/fflib-apex-common/blob/fls-support-experiment/fflib/src/classes/fflib_SObjectDomain.cls#L258) method.
 I'll be going into the pros and cons of this experiment in a blog post coming soon!

 This Library
 ============